 The model for a “perfect business” starts with high demand and limited competition.
 The ability to perform through a recession is the final ingredient needed to create the perfect business.

-While mobile home parks may not be as glamorous as Starbucks or Verizon, they have a unique ability to create stable cash flow during all market cycles, and that’s what really matters to investors.
+While mobile home investments may not be as glamorous as Starbucks or Verizon, they have a unique ability to create stable cash flow during all market cycles, and that’s what really matters to investors.
 An investment in a mobile home park is one of the best recession-resistant strategies available today, and the winners are those who have the foresight to invest in them.

 This content is the perspective of the author and is not intended to be relied upon as a forecast, recommendation or investment advice, and is not an offer or solicitation to buy any securities or to adopt any investment strategy.
 The information and opinions contained in this content are derived from experience, historic data, and other sources deemed to be reliable, are as of the date of this content, and may change as subsequent conditions vary.